 The terms of the 56th Levy Scheme (1 April 2017 to 31 March 2018, or earlier, as directed by Government) were determined by the Secretary of State on 1 December 2016 after an agreement between HBLB and the Bookmakers' Committee could not be reached.
 The Secretary of State directed that the terms of the 55th Levy Scheme should continue to have effect for the 56th Levy Scheme, in the event that the 56th Levy Scheme was introduced in circumstances where planned legislative reforms to the Levy did not have effect by 1 April 2017.
-It was announced by Government on 29 March 2017 that the 56th Levy Scheme should have effect from 1 April.
+It was announced by Government on 29 March 2017 that the 56th Levy Scheme should have effect from 1 April; and Government confirmed on 24 April that new legislative reforms would take effect from 25 April.
+The period of the 56th Levy Scheme was therefore 1 April to 24 April 2017 inclusive.

-A copy of the 56th Levy Scheme is available here and is also summarised in the table below.
+A copy of the 56th Levy Scheme is available here.

 |56th Levy Scheme|